-In AY 2018-2019, 100% of candidates scored Target on the rubric, with a mean score of "3" (n=6).
+Analysis: In AC 2019-2020 the target was met.
+In AC 2019-2020, 100% of candidates scored "Meets Expectations" or higher, with a mean score of "3" (n = 3).
 Faculty expect all candidates to score at least "Meets Expectations" simply because candidates must continue revising drafts until they are error-free.
-Papers are not submitted to the Graduate School until they are free of errors.
-Thus, candidates may not exit this course until their papers are polished.
+Papers were not submitted to the Graduate School until they were free of errors.
+Thus, candidates may not exit this course until their papers reach standards of acceptance.
 Because the assessment and rubric are tied to NAEYC standards and state standards, candidates' artifacts demonstrated student learning via mastery of NAEYC and content standards.

-Although 100% of candidates met target in AY 2017-2018 and AY 2018-2019, program faculty have reviewed the evidence to review student learning and based on the analysis of the results in 2019-2020, faculty will provide support relating to the research writing process and APA format.
-Further, we will share sample papers and online resources to support student learning.
-This effort to engage in program improvement will strengthen candidates' ability to complete their papers in a timely fashion.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty implemented the following changes in AC 2020-2021 to drive the cycle of improvement.
+Faculty provided additional support relating to the research writing process and APA format.
+Further, faculty shared additional sample papers and online resources to support student learning.
+This effort to engage in program improvement strengthened candidates' ability to complete their papers in a timely fashion.
+Faculty strengthened the service-learning component of coursework.